snbafana/GasAI/README.md

 # Welcome to Graph Async Swarm AI (GAS AI)

 Currently, I have not setup the system as a python package.
 To play with the tools, git clone this repo and install the `requirements.txt` file into an environment of your choosing (`Conda`, `VirtualEnv`).
-Here is a conda example:
+Here is a conda example.
+Or, use the Test Colab provided.

 ```shell
 conda create --name gasai